 Dot Matrix Printer:

-A dot matrix printer refers to a type of computer printer with a print head that runs back and forth on the page and prints by impact, striking an ink-soaked cloth ribbon against the paper. it’s just like a typewriter.
-Unlike a typewriter or daisy wheel printer, letters are drawn out of a dot matrix and thus varied font and arbitrary graphics can be produced because the printing involves mechanical pressure.
-These printers can create carbon copies.
-The print head normally prints along every raster row of the printer paper and the colour of the print is the colour of the ink of the ribbon.
+A Dot matrix printer refers to a type of computer printer with a print head.
+It runs back and forth on the page.
+It prints by impact, striking an ink-soaked cloth ribbon against the paper.
+This printer is just like a typewriter.
+It can also create carbon copies.
+The print head normally prints along every raster row of the printer paper.
+The colour of the print is the colour of the ink on the ribbon.

-Each dot is produced by a tiny yet stiff metal rod that is called “Wire or Pin” which is driven forward by the power of a tiny electromagnet or solenoid either directly or through small levers (pawls).
-The pins are usually arranged vertically where marginal offsets are provided between columns to reduce inter-dot spacing.
+A tiny yet stiff metal rod produces each dot that says “Wire or Pin“.
+The pin arranges vertically where the marginal offset is provided between columns to reduce inter-dot spacing.
 The position of pins in the print head limits the quality of such a printer.

-A line printer is a form of high-speed impact printer in which a line of type is printed at a time.
-In a typical design, a fixed font character set is engraved onto the periphery of a number of print wheels, the number matching the number of columns (letters in a line).
+A Line printer is a form of high-speed impact printer in which a line of type printing at a time.
+In a typical design, a fixed font character set is engraved onto the periphery of several print wheels.
+The number is matching the number of columns (letters in a line).
 The wheels spin at high speed and paper and an inked ribbon are moved past the print position.

-The line printer technology is usually both faster and less expensive than laser printers.
-It has its use in medium volume accounting and other large business applications where print volume and speed is a priority over quality because of the limited character set engraved on the wheels and fixed spacing of type, this technology was never useful for the material of high readability such as books or newspapers.
+Line printer technology is usually both faster and less expensive than laser printers.
+It has its use in medium-volume accounting.
+Other large business applications where print volume and speed are a priority over quality.

 A laser printer employs technology just like a photocopy machine.
-A laser beam focuses a positively charged selenium-coated rotating drum.
-The laser gum removes the positive charge from the drum except for the area to be printed.
+A laser beam focuses on a positively charged selenium-coated rotating drum.
+The laser gum removes the positive charge from the drum.

-An Inkjet printer is a non-impact printer that places extremely small droplets of ink onto paper to create an image.
-These printers are popular because they cost less but generate attractive graphics output.
+An Inkjet printer is a non-impact printer that places extremely small droplets of ink onto paper.
+These printers are mainly used for creating an image.
+These printers are popular because their cost is less.

-The dots sprayed on paper are extremely small (usually between 50 and 60 microns in diameter) and positioned very precisely with resolutions of up to 1440×720 dpi.
-The dots can have different colours combined to create photo-quality images.
-The core of an Inkjet printer is the print head that contains a series of nozzles that are used to spray drops of ink.
-The ink is contained in ink cartridges that come in various combinations, such as separate black and colour cartridges or a cartridge for each ink colour.
-A stepper motor moves the print head assembly back and forth across the paper.
-The mechanical operation of the printer is controlled by a small circuit board containing a microprocessor and memory.
+The dots spray on paper are extremely small (usually between 50 and 60 microns in diameter).
+Its position is very precisely with resolutions of up to 1440×720 dpi.
+The dots can have different colours that use for combines to create photo-quality images.
+The core of an Inkjet printer is the print head which contains a series of nozzles.